paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 ##5.3.
 Identity Verification

-The purpose of identity verification is to confirm that the presented identity evidence and attributes relates to the person making the claim.
+The purpose of identity verification is to confirm that the presented identity evidence and information is associated to the individual making the claim.

 ###5.3.1.
 Identity Verification Methods
 The following table details the verification methods necessary to achieve appropriate identity verification.